 Proverbs 27:17 As iron sharpens iron, so a man sharpens the countenance of his friend.

-This is another indication from the scripture that when we are in the companionship and the fellowship of others, we tend to shape each other.
-Another way of putting is that we rub off on each other.
+This is another indication from the Scripture that when we are in the companionship and the fellowship of others, we tend to shape each other.
+Another way of putting it is that we rub off on each other.